ayushkarnawat/dotfiles/README.md

 # Dotfiles

-## Notes
+A set of configuration files for developmental purposes.
+Particularly useful is setting up a new computer quickly.

-*Disclaimer*: If you want to give these configs a try, download/fork the repository, review the code, and modify things as you see fit.
-I don't recommend you use my settings unless your know what it entails.
+## Disclaimer

-These dotfiles have only been tested on MacOS.
-Other OS maybe not be compatible.
+Since I've built these for my workflow, they may require some (major) tweaking if you want to use them.
+Please review the code and modify things as you see fit.
+These dotfiles have only been tested on MacOS; other OS maybe not work as intended.